The Impact of ETIAS and Covid on Foreign Citizens Traveling to Europe

 - International Conference on Electronic Voting in Bregenz: 5 to 8 October 2021

-This is only a tiny sample of the hundreds of conferences or conventions, congresses, or other events held throughout Europe every year and cover a broad spectrum of disciplines and fields of expertise.
+This is only a tiny sample of the hundreds of conferences or conventions, congresses, or other events held throughout Europe every year.
+They cover a broad spectrum of disciplines and fields of expertise.

 International conferences often offer valuable networking opportunities not easily duplicated in a virtual space.
-This is why it is likely that business travel for meetings will likely increase to a certain extent following COVID-19.
+This is why business travel for meetings will likely increase to a certain extent following ETIAS and COVID regulations.